-Four years ago Josh Rushing helped sell the Iraq war to the American public as a Marine spokesperson when the U.S. invaded Iraq.
+Four years ago, Josh Rushing helped sell the Iraq War to the American public as a Marine spokesperson when the U.S. invaded Iraq.
 He’s since retired from the Marines and has started working at an unlikely outlet — the Arabic news channel Al Jazeera International. [includes rush transcript]

-AMY GOODMAN: Four years ago, our first guest today helped sell the Iraq war to the American public.
-Armed with talking points from the Bush administration, Josh Rushing served as a Marine spokesperson at CENTCOM in Doha as the US invaded Iraq.
+AMY GOODMAN: Four years ago, our first guest today helped sell the Iraq War to the American public.
+Armed with talking points from the Bush administration, Josh Rushing served as a Marine spokesperson at CENTCOM in Doha as the U.S. invaded Iraq.
 Josh Rushing has since retired from the Marines and has started working at an unlikely outlet: the Arabic news channel Al Jazeera International.

 Rushing became famous in the Arab world after he appeared almost by chance in the documentary Control Room about Al Jazeera.
 After the film was released, the Marines ordered Rushing to stop speaking to the press, because he had begun publicly defending Al Jazeera.
 When the network launched an English-language channel, Rushing was offered a job.

 Josh Rushing writes about his transition from the Marines to Al Jazeera in his new book, Mission Al Jazeera: Build a Bridge, Seek the Truth, Change the World.
 Josh Rushing joins us now in the firehouse studio.
 Welcome to Democracy Now!